"Some folks move here to change the things You and I moved here for"

 The Hunting Country Association exists because residents care deeply about protecting the unique qualities that make this area special.
 Our community's rural character, open spaces, low-density residential setting, privacy, and stability did not happen by accident.
 They are the result of thoughtful planning, sound zoning, and decades of stewardship by residents.

 Over the past several years, the Association has worked to address a number of zoning challenges.
-Most recently, we helped oppose a cluster-home development on New Market Road and twice defended existing zoning provisions regarding short-term vacation rentals.
+Most recently, we helped oppose a cluster-home development on New Market Road and three times defended existing zoning provisions regarding short-term vacation rentals.
 In each case, residents came together to support the long-term vision for Hunting Country.

 Many residents purchased homes and land here with the expectation that Hunting Country would remain a low-density residential community.
 Zoning helps protect those expectations while balancing the property rights of all residents.